dafny-lang/dafny/docs/_includes/Statements.md

       ) "=>" { Stmt } } "}" .
 ````

-The simplest form an `if` statement uses a guard that is a boolean
+The simplest form of an `if` statement uses a guard that is a boolean
 expression.
 It then has the same form as in C\# and other common
 programming languages.
-For example
+For example,

 ```
   if x < 0 {